-As a writer, you use coordination or subordination when you combine two or more ideas in one sentence.
-Coordination implies that the ideas are equal or nearly equal in importance; in contrast, subordination implies that one idea is less important than another.
-If each idea functions as an independent clause (a word group that can stand alone as a sentence), you can join them with a comma and a coordinating conjunction (and, but, or, nor, so, for, or yet) or with a semicolon.
-With subordination, you give one idea more importance by putting it in an independent clause that is linked to a dependent clause.
+Coordination is when you give two or more clauses equal emphasis by connecting them with a coordinating conjunction (and, but, or, nor, so, for, or yet).
+When you use subordination, you give one idea more importance by putting it in an independent clause that is linked to a dependent clause.
 Transitional expressions are words or phrases used to emphasize the connection between independent clauses.
 As illustrated below, some connections can be shown using any of the above methods; others rely on specific options.

-Relationship Coordinators Subordinators Transitions Addition and additionally also further furthermore moreover in addition Contrast but, yet although even though whereas while however nevertheless in contrast on the other hand Result for, so as if because now that once since in order that accordingly as a result consequently hence thus then
+Relationship Coordinators Subordinators Transitions Addition and additionally also further furthermore moreover in addition Contrast but, yet although even though whereas while however nevertheless in contrast on the other hand Result for, so as because now that once since accordingly as a result consequently hence thus then Alternative or, nor unless alternatively instead otherwise Time before since first then afterwards